Voyager Series User Manual

 sudo lpc21isp DM15_V31.hex /dev/ttyUSB0 115200 12000

-• Wait for message "Synchronizing (ESC to abort)".
-Press the reset button with a paperclip to initiate the flash process.
+• If the calculator is running firmware older than V33, press the reset button with a paperclip to initiate the flash process.

 Useful links: